codio/site/source/docs/ide/tools/guides/technical.html.md

 ##Images
 It is recommended that you place your images in the `.guides/img` folder, although you don't have to.

-##Styling your output
-You can style your own output using the `.guides/styles.css` file

 ##Other Guides related files
 The goal should generally be to keep all extra files you may use for your Guides specific operations in the `./guides` folder.
 This way, the rest of your workspace area will appear clean and tidy and empty of rubbish for the student.